TBV Radar SLAM -- trust but verify loop candidates: Introduction

 \section{Introduction}

-Robust localization is key to enabling safe and reliable autonomous systems.
+\IEEEPARstart{R}{obust} localization is key to enabling safe and reliable autonomous systems.
 Achieving robustness requires careful design at multiple stages of a localization pipeline, from environment-tolerant sensing and pose estimation, to place recognition and pose refinement.
 At each stage, a localization and mapping pipeline should be designed for fault awareness to detect failures and fault resilience to mitigate failures as they inevitably occur.

 Today, active exteroceptive sensors such as lidar and radar are suitable when robust uninterrupted localization is required.
 Of these two, radar perception is significantly less affected when operating within dusty environments or under harsh weather conditions.
 It is currently debated how the sensing properties affect localization and mapping performance~\cite{hongSLAM_IJRR,replace_radar_lidar}.
 Compared to lidar, limited work focuses on robust and accurate radar SLAM, and none of the existing methods include introspective fault detection.

 In this letter, we propose TBV (Trust But Verify) Radar SLAM -- a 2D pose-graph localization and mapping pipeline which integrates fault resilience and fault-aware robustness at multiple stages.
 A radar-only odometry front-end adds pose nodes to the graph.
 In parallel, a robust loop-detection module adds loop closure constraints such that the SLAM back-end can optimize the graph to correct drift. \tbv{} uses radar odometry (further only \emph{odometry}), place descriptors, and scan alignment measures to retrieve, verify, and select between loop constraints.
 We achieve a high correct-loop-retrieval rate by combining: a tightly coupled place similarity and odometry uncertainty search, creating place descriptors computed from origin-shifted scans, and by delaying loop selection until after verification.
 Robustness, with a high loop detection rate, is achieved by unifying the process of place recognition and verification.
 Rather than rejecting candidates early during place recognition, we register and verify multiple loop constraints in parallel.
 Our verification combines place similarity, odometry consistency, and an alignment quality assessment automatically learned from odometry and scans.